Pug Pit (Pitbull & Pug Mix): Info, Pictures, Characteristics & Facts

 It’s very important to know that setting yourself up as the alpha does not require any yelling, hitting, or dominance over the dog.
 It is more about being consistent and rewarding positive behaviors.
 When you stay firm on an issue (such as “no, stay off the couch”), it reiterates to them that you are the boss.
 Don’t give it to the puppy face with a treat if they have not been good.

-On the other hand, positive reinforcement does wonder with this breed.
+On the other hand, positive reinforcement does wonders with this breed.
 Tossing them a treat when they do well will help them pick up the rules quickly.
 You can use this method for behavioral, obedience, and social training.

 Just keep in mind, you will not be able to train your pup in a day or even a week.
 Consistency and repetition are key.
 Spend a few minutes a few times a day on these activities, and they will pick it up.
 If you feel more frustrated on a particular day, let it go and start fresh tomorrow.
 Remember, they take their cues from you!